ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/master-detail-custom-detail/index.md

 ## Custom Detail With Grid

-It is possible to provide a Customer Detail Grid that does a similar job to the default Detail Cell Renderer.
+It is possible to provide a Custom Detail Grid that does a similar job to the default Detail Cell Renderer.
 This example demonstrates displaying a custom grid as the detail.

 <grid-example title='Custom Detail Cell Renderer with Grid' name='custom-detail-with-grid' type='mixed' options='{ "enterprise": true, "exampleHeight": 545, "modules": ["clientside", "masterdetail", "menu", "columnpanel"] }'></grid-example>